Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Golem.md

 ---
 Ability1: Rock Head
 Ability2: Sturdy
+Baby: 'No'
+BookImageName: HOME076.png
+BookShinyImageName: HOME076_s.png
 BoxSprite: SRD-BoxSprite-golem.png
+DexCategory: Megaton Pokemon
+DexDescription: It is rare to see in the wild since it lives high on the mountains.
+  It withdraws its head and legs as if it were a turtle to roll around.
+There have been cases of Golem that resist dynamite blasts unscathed.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Sand Veil
 HomeSprite: SRD-HomeSprite-golem.png
 Learnset: '[[SRD-Golem-Learnset]]'
 Legendary: 'No'
 Name: Golem
 Number: 76
+PrimaryEggGroup: Mineral
+SecondaryEggGroup: ''
 Sprite: golem.png
 Type1: Rock
 Type2: Ground
+Weight:
+  Hectograms: 3000
+  Kilograms: 300.0
+  Pounds: 661.4
 ---

 #PokeroleSRD/Pokedex